SahejVijan14/Sahej_Portfolio/README.md

 # Project 1 - Image Analysis using SVM
-Created Dictionary for loading images
+#### Created Dictionary for loading images
-\n\Load images and grayscale them
+Load images and grayscale them
 Stacking individual image data and images into a single multi-dimensional array Loading data and image arrays into image-dataset train-test split